alexmartinio/vmsuperhub-smnp/README.md

 ### Virgin Media Superhub 3 SNMP

 Uses or abuses(?) the snmp functions from the web interface of the Virgin Superhub 3.
+Since the Superhub 3 is actually an Arris device, I guess this can be used for those devices as well.

 Some useful object identifiers (OIDs):
 ```